 Crude oil needs to be processed before it can be used.
-Three main types of operation are performed to refine the oil into finished products:
+Three main types of the crude oil refining process steps to refine the oil into finished products:

 In the first step, molecules are separated through atmospheric distillation (i.e. at normal atmospheric pressure, also known as topping), according to their molecular weight.
 The oil is treated with heat to high temperatures of up to 400 degree Celsius.